conarwelsh/nettuts-laravel4-and-backbone/readme.md

 Replace "your-machine-name" with whatever the hostname for your machine is.
 If you are unsure of what your exact machine name is, you can just type `hostname` at the command prompt (on Mac or Linux), whatever it returns is the value that belongs in this setting.

 We want our views to be able to be served to our client from a web request.
-Currently, our views are stored outside our public folder, which would means that they are not publically accessible.
+Currently, our views are stored outside our `public` folder, which would means that they are not publicly accessible.
 Luckily Laravel makes it very easy to move, or add another views folder to our setup!
 Open up app/config/view.php and change the `paths` setting to the following, which will change the location of our views path to inside the public folder:

 	'paths' => array(__DIR__.'/../../public/views'),